 BC RCMP is seeking highly motivated team players who possess strong communication and problem-solving abilities, and are motivated to make a vital contribution to the communities we serve.

-To apply to become a 9-1-1 Police Dispatcher with BC RCMP you must:
+To apply to become a 9-1-1 Police Dispatcher, you must:

 1. Be a Canadian Citizen or have permanent resident status in Canada.

-- Individuals applying to a 9-1-1 Police Dispatch Centre located in Courtenay, Kelowna and Prince George must have resided (been physically present) in Canada for the last 5 years.
+If you are applying to a 9-1-1 Police Dispatch Centre in Courtenay, Kelowna or Prince George, you must have:

-- Individuals applying to the 9-1-1 Police Dispatch Centre located in Surrey must have resided (been physically present) in Canada for the last 10 years.
+- Resided (been physically present) in Canada for the last 10 years

-2. Possess a Canadian secondary school (high school) diploma, or a satisfactory score on the Public Service Commission test approved as an alternative to a secondary school diploma.
+2. Possess a Canadian secondary school (high school) diploma, or a satisfactory score on the General Competency Test: Level 1 (GCT 1-207) - Canada.ca.

 3. Be proficient in English.